UndefinedLeap/UndefinedSite/blogs/BetterC.md

 hello world! bye!
 ```

-So, if you absolutely have to use goto, use it as defer mechanism to handle errors.
-Otherwise, there might be code smell in whatever you are trying to do.
+So, only use goto as defer mechanism to handle errors.
+Otherwise, there might be a code smell in whatever you are trying to do.

 ```c
 #include<errno.h>